Compare BINANCE Versus ADMIRAL MARKETS and IC Markets broker accounts.

 Although most queries can be resolved with the need of a phone call, it is nice when we can explain ourselves with a live human being at either Binance or Admiral Markets.
 We can get straight to the point, saving us time and frustration.

 Binance do not offer phone support.
 On the other hand

 Lets see how Binance and Admiral Markets customer support compare side by side.

 Binance Vs Admiral Markets Regulation and Licensing

 Never trade on a market that is not sufficiently regulated.
-This should go without saying when submitting your bank card information or investing money on any website.
-You need to make sure with certainty that your money is held with a regulated brokerage.
-Checking to see if Binance and Admiral Markets are regulated is not a hard task.
-The more reputable and mainstream brokers will proudly display their regulation certificates on their site and if you cannot see that Binance or Admiral Markets have these in place please be extremely cautious before you proceed with them.
+Only submit your bank card information or invest money on financially regulated websites.
+It would help if you made sure with certainty that your money is held with a regulated brokerage.
+Checking whether Binance and Admiral Markets are regulated is not a hard task.
+The more reputable and mainstream brokers will proudly display their regulation certificates on their site, and if you cannot see that Binance or Admiral Markets have these in place, please be extremely cautious before you proceed with them.